 Sectional Rehearsals - .2 credit for each sectional.
 These sectional rehearsals are required for courses as described above.
 They meet one day a week after Block 4.
-Sectionals are graded on a pass/fail basis.
 Students are evaluated and receive specialized instruction in a smaller group setting.
 Students cannot receive credit for, nor be enrolled in, a sectional unless enrolled in the corresponding course.
 Course outcomes and expectations are the same as above.

-MU01200 Band Sectional MU02100 Chamber Singers Sectional MU02400 Chorale Sectional MU03100 Percussion Sectional MU04300 Strings Sectional

-MU05100 Orchestra Winds Sectional (by audition and based on instrumental balance needs of a symphony orchestra as directed by the musical selection) Open to grades 9,10, 11 and 12.
+MU01200 Band Sectional MU02100 Chamber Singers Sectional MU02400 Chorale Sectional MU03100 Percussion Sectional MU04300 Strings Sectional MU05100 Orchestra Winds Sectional (by audition and based on instrumental balance needs of a symphony orchestra as directed by the musical selection) Open to grades 9, 10, 11 and 12.